2003 Atlantic hurricane season: Tropical Depression Six

 A tropical wave moved westward off the coast of Africa on July 14.
-After tracking steadily westward, an area of thunderstorms became more concentrated as its upper-level environment became more favorable, and late on July 19 the National Hurricane Center classified it as Tropical Depression Six while it was located about 1035 mi east of the Lesser Antilles.
-Upon being classified as a tropical cyclone, the depression maintained two ill-defined hooking bands to its north and south, and was originally forecast to attain hurricane status before passing through the Lesser Antilles.
-With warm waters and very light wind shear forecast, its environmental conditions met four out of five parameters for rapid intensification.
-Subsequently, convection diminished as the result of cold air inflow and instability from a disturbance to its southeast.
+A area of thunderstorms became more concentrated amid favorable conditions.
+Late on July 19, the NHC classified it as Tropical Depression Six about 1035 mi east of the Lesser Antilles.
+The depression was originally forecast to attain hurricane status before passing through the Lesser Antilles.
+Several islands in the Lesser Antilles issued tropical storm warnings and watches.
+However, convection diminished as the result of cold air inflow and instability from a disturbance to its southeast.
+The depression degenerated into a tropical wave late on July 21.
+The remnants brought a few showers to the Lesser Antilles.

-With a fast forward speed, confirmation of a low-level circulation on July 20 became difficult.
-Convection increased in curvature on July 21, and several islands in the Lesser Antilles issued tropical storm warnings and watches.
-After it passed north of Barbados, a Hurricane hunters flight failed to report a closed low-level circulation, and it is estimated the depression degenerated into an open tropical wave late on July 21.
-The remnants brought a few showers to the Lesser Antilles, and after tracking into the Caribbean redevelopment was prevented by increased wind shear.
 The northern portion of the wave axis split and developed into Tropical Depression Seven.